 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 208-343-1393 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 208-343-1393.
 At A Reason to Smile we believe that taking care of your oral health is an investment in your overall health.

 The mouth is often considered a window to the rest of the body because many other illnesses first present themselves as changes within the mouth.
 As a result, a comprehensive oral exam is recommended each time you visit a new practice to serve as a benchmark of your overall health.